• Skip to primary navigation

 • Melt butter in a soup pot on medium-high heat.
 Add onion and sauté for 3 minutes, stirring occasionally, until soft and translucent.
 Add the cauliflower and apples , then season liberally with salt and pepper, and mix to evenly distribute the ingredients.
 Lower heat to medium, cover and cook for 10 minutes, stirring after 5 minutes, just to lightly brown the cauliflower in spots.

-• Pour in the chicken stock and sprinkle in the cinnamon, then bring to a boil.
+• Pour in the vegetable stock and sprinkle in the cinnamon, then bring to a boil.
 Once boiling, lower heat, cover and simmer for 20 minutes, until the cauliflower is fork tender.

 • Remove the soup from the heat and stir in the milk.
 Working in batches, transfer the soup to a high powered blender and blend until creamy and completely smooth, about 30 to 45 seconds per batch.